WORKSHOP ON THE USE OF AI

 Image: Innovation adoption model.
 Based on the model developed by Everett Rogers (Diffusion of Innovations, 1962), with the "chasm" concept introduced by James & Schirtzinger (Regis McKenna, Inc.) in the late 1980s and later popularized by Geoffrey Moore (Crossing the Chasm, 1991).

-Are you an academic researcher and new to AI?
-Perhaps you consider yourself a ‘laggar’, and you feel like you’re too slow or skeptical and are falling behind.
-Or perhaps, you are simply such a novice, that you have no idea where to even begin.
+Are you an academic researcher and new to Artificial Intelligence (AI)?
+Perhaps you consider yourself a ‘laggard’, and you feel like you are too slow or skeptical and are falling behind.
+Or perhaps, you are simply such a novice, that you have no idea even where to begin.

 Or alternatively, perhaps you are a head of department, and see how your research team is struggling with FUDD: Fear, Uncertainty, Doubt and Disinformation - around the use of AI.

-We offer a workshop on the use of ‘AI’ especially for academic researchers who feel like ‘dummies’ in AI - with differentiation activities for those who already tested the water more.
+We offer a workshop on the use of ‘AI’ particularly for academic researchers who feel like ‘dummies’ when it comes to AI - with a variety of activities for those who have already tested the water, and possibly consider themselves rebels.

-The workshop focuses on academic writing, but is very relevant also for your teaching practice such as when doing literature reviews and research work in a diversity of resources.
+The workshop focuses on academic literature review and writing, but is very relevant also for your teaching practice.

 This is not a side-step from Education.

-AI has become unescapable, whether you use it or not.
+AI has become inescapable, whether you use it or not.
 And it can free up time for you.

-This workshop is unique as it offers a pedagogically guided, step by step, introduction for novice (and advanced) academic users of AI.
+This workshop is unique as it offers a guided, step-by-step introduction for novices (and advanced) academic users of AI.

-Since AI is such a quickly changing field, with such a vast amount of technological knowledge, and so many pressing public debates, that the risk of a workshop is to get stranded in a lot of explanations about what AI is and how it works, whilst still participants do not get how to get started with AI.
+Given that AI is such a rapidly changing field, encompassing a vast amount of technical knowledge, the risk of a workshop is to get bogged down in a lot of explanations about what AI is and how it works, while failing to show participants how to get started with AI.

 FACTS AND FIGURES

-For who: for your team of academic lecturers/researchers or any relevant constellation of academics who are fairly new to the use of AI.
+For whom: for your team of academic lecturers/researchers or any relevant constellation of academics who are fairly new to the use of AI.

 Price: €1250 excl VAT lumpsum (with a maximum of 10 participants, half a day)